gryphonshafer/Quizzing-Rule-Book/content/governance/scholarships.md

 ## Guidelines

-A quizzer may accept only one scholarship award each season if he or she is a winner in more than one category.
+A quizzer may accept only 1 scholarship award each season if he or she is a winner in more than 1 category.
 The scholarship of highest value will be awarded.
 This restriction does not apply to the Floyd Meier Scholarship.

 A quizzer may earn a new scholarship at each season's IBQ, thereby accumulating scholarships.